 Pescado Cafe North Wharf Auckland

-JCY were the project architect for the Pescado project at North Wharf Auckland.
-We coordinated our work with artisan joiner Marcus Rueckert who designed and fabricated the furniture, fixtures and fittings.
+JCY were the project architect for the Pescado project at North Wharf Auckland and coordinated the architectural work with artisan joiner Marcus Rueckert who designed and fabricated the furniture, fixtures and fittings.
 The project manager was John Mak of Moyne & Co.

 The design utilises a simple plan with the seating area around a central bar and kitchen.
-The cooking function of the kitchen provides an element of theatre and a central focus to the space.
-The bar is set to the waterfront side of the tenancy facing the wharf and harbour.
-More utilitarian functions of scullery, chillers and patrons facilities etc are fitted to the rear of the kitchen and bar.
+The cooking function of the kitchen provides an element of theatre and a central focus to the space while the bar is set to the waterfront side of the tenancy facing the wharf and harbour.
+More utilitarian functions of scullery, chillers and patrons facilities, etc are fitted to the rear of the kitchen and bar.

-The overall aesthetic is eclectic with a slick modern minimalist shell and the contrast of the finely crafted joinery in a traditional colonial style and aged through carful patination and traditional finishing.
-The materials have a middle eastern / Mediterranean feel due to the choice of colour, tiles and texture and dressed with knickknacks and rummaged items.
+The overall aesthetic is eclectic with a slick modern minimalist shell and the contrast of the finely crafted joinery in a traditional colonial style and aged through careful patination and traditional finishing.
+The materials have a Middle Eastern / Mediterranean feel due to the choice of colour, tiles, texture and dressed with knick-knacks and rummaged items.
 The overall effect is one of ‘bohemian chic’.